Petestack Hill Running Pages

 Photo by Angus Duggan

-While sailing (being a sport I can’t remember starting) was — and still is — my first love, the Scottish mountains have also played a major part in my life for many years.
-So perhaps I don’t climb as much as I used to these days, but my fortieth birthday in November 2003 proved to be the catalyst for a return to the Lochaber hills and a new lease of life as a hill runner.
+While sailing (being a sport I can’t remember starting) was — and still is (?) — my first love, the Scottish mountains have also played a major part in my life for many years.
+So perhaps I don’t climb as much as I used to these days didn’t climb so much in my thirties, but my fortieth birthday in November 2003 proved to be the catalyst for a return to the Lochaber hills and a new lease of life as a hill runner.

 While I was neither a bold nor a particularly technical climber by the standards of my contemporaries, I climbed regularly to VS/HVS throughout my late twenties and was certainly quite fit in those days.
 But returning to sailing and buying my own boat for the first time led to my climbing activities becoming more infrequent and me becoming lazier, heavier and less fit!
 So of course I always meant to do something about that, but never really did till I saw 40 looming and more-or-less decided it was ‘now or never’.
 At which point, about a fortnight before my birthday and almost overnight, I started watching what I eat, leaving the car at home and walking whenever I didn’t absolutely need the wheels.
 Still not convinced that merely walking was doing me enough good, however, I soon found myself both running and enjoying it.